HuanLab/ISFrag/README.md

 # Part 2: MS1 Feature Extraction

-`ISFrag` supports multiple ways to generate an MS1 featuretable.
-Users can choose to use `XCMS` to extract features from mzXML files (Section 2.1), upload their own featuretable in csv format (Section 2.2), or combine both features extracted by `XCMS` with their own featuretable (both Section 2.1 and Section 2.2).
+`ISFrag` supports multiple ways to generate an MS1 feature table.
+Users can choose to use `XCMS` to extract features from mzXML files (Section 2.1), upload their own feature table in csv format (Section 2.2), or combine both features extracted by `XCMS` with their own feature table (both Section 2.1 and Section 2.2).
 For the rest of the tutorial, to view details and additional parameters of functions, type:
 `help("<function name>")`.
 Note: CAMERA adduct and isotope annotation can only be used for `XCMS` ONLY `ISFrag` analysis.

-## 2.1 Feature Extraction by the Embedded XCMS Code
+## 2.1 XCMS Feature Extraction

 One or multiple mzXML files from DDA, DIA, or fullscan analyses can be analyzed at once using XCMS to extract MS1 features.
 All mzXML file(s)